 Why Have Kids?

-We of the Xer generations and following stop to ask, “Why?”
+Before getting pregnant, we stop to ask, “Why?”
 We don’t just do things out of tradition or expectation.
 We don’t just have kids because that’s what’s expected or because it’s what our parents did.
 We’ve moved beyond that.
 We have kids as a statement, as a lifestyle choice.
 But the choice to have children now sits on a shelf in a growing supermarket of options leaving couples asking why that choice would be better than any other.
-More
+Keep reading.

 When's the Right Time to Start our Family?

 Most couples have some kind of timeline in mind for when it feels right to have a baby.
-Maybe it’s vague, maybe you haven’t talked it through as a couple to land on a precise target, but you likely have a sense of what you think needs to happen first and what conditions you think would be optimal for a good start.
-More
+Maybe it’s vague, maybe you haven’t talked it through or landed a precise target, but you likely have a sense of what you think needs to happen first and what conditions you think would be optimal for a good start. ...Our concern is that even couples with the best intentions tend to underestimate the power of inertia, while overestimating the flexibility they actually have in their timing.
+Keep reading.

 How Can We Fit Kids Into Our Lives?